dionvu/weather-app/README.md

 # weather-app
-So uh.. the weather nice huh?
+So uh.. the weather is nice huh?